by: Anne-Marie Mougeot, B.Sc. Kin., D.O.M.P.

 Common complaints that may arise during pregnancy include pubic symphysis pain, pain in the back of the pelvis or lower back, neck pain, wrist pain, and pain down the leg(s).
 As most drugs are not advised during pregnancy, it is seems quite obvious that a natural gentle hands-on-treatment is the best option.
 Osteopathic Practitioners can help to assist the natural process of pregnancy by helping the body to adapt as the pregnancy progresses.

 This is achieved with the application of safe and gentle techniques, while making sure that the mother is comfortable at all times.
 Osteopathic Practitioners can also offer advice about managing painful or uncomfortable symptoms and demonstrate self-care techniques which can be done by the expecting mother and partner during pregnancy and labour.
-Osteopathic Practitioners also work with other health practitioners, such as doctors, midwifes, or pelvic floor physiotherapists, to ensure optimum care and open communications.
+Osteopathic Practitioners often work with other health practitioners, such as doctors, midwifes, and pelvic floor physiotherapists to ensure optimum care and open communications.
 In addition to osteopathic manual techniques, Osteopathic Practitioners often provide gentle exercises to help keep the mother active throughout her pregnancy.

 Anne-Marie Mougeot is an Osteopathic Practitioner & Exercise Therapist on Vancouver Island.
 She works with women throughout pregnancy and postpartum and has a family-oriented practice in Nanaimo, BC.

 Interested in finding out how Osteopathy can help you?
 Click here to find out more!